13Hrs

-13Hrs, also known by the name Night Wolf, is a 2010 British horror film directed by Jonathan Glendening.
-The film stars Isabella Calthorpe as the main female lead, and also features Gemma Atkinson, John Lynch, Joshua Bowman, Antony De Liseo and Tom Felton.
+13Hrs, also known as Night Wolf, is a 2010 British horror film directed by Jonathan Glendening.
+The film stars Isabella Calthorpe, Gemma Atkinson, John Lynch, Josh Bowman, Antony De Liseo and Tom Felton.

 Plot

 After spending a few years in Los Angeles, Sarah Tyler (Isabella Calthorpe) returns to her home in England.
 She arrives to find her brothers having a party in the barn, among which are Stephen Moore (Peter Gadiot), his girlfriend Emily (Gemma Atkinson), Charlie Moore (Gabriel Thomson), Gary Ashby (Tom Felton), Doug Walker (Joshua Bowman), their youngest brother Luke Moore (Antony De Liseo) and their dog, Stoner.
 Luke tells Sarah about their parents' arguments over bills, and their mother's supposed love affair.
 When Sarah inquires about this, Stephen reveals that her stepfather has accused her mother of having an affair with a man to whom she is paying large sums of money.

 The brewing storm outside causes a power outage.
 The group notice blood at the top of the stairs.
 Gary leaves the group to look for candles; meanwhile the group sees that the blood is coming from their father's room.
 They find his lifeless body, which appears to have been attacked by some wild animal.
 At the same time, Gary discovers Stoner's bloody remains.
 The group encounters a beast-like creature and narrowly escape.
 When Gary calls to them, it catches and kills him.
 The group flees to the bathroom, and Sarah discovers a passageway leading up to the attic.
 Momentarily safe, the group contemplate their situation.
 Emily sees a pathway leading to another room, and the group decides that Sarah shall go down and distract the beast while Charlie goes to call for help on their father's phone.

 While Sarah distracts the monster, Charlie contacts the police.
 However, the beast kills and devours him.
 When Sarah witnesses this, the monster pursues her, and manages to bite her leg.
 On the other side of town, McRae, a trained dog-catcher, is picked up by police officer May, who believes the call is a hoax, on the way to investigate Charlie's call.
 Back in the attic, as Doug tends to Sarah's leg, Stephen and Emily discover another passageway into a room containing a shotgun.
 Armed with a stake, Sarah makes her way down and injures the beast before it attacks Emily.
 She attempts to kill the beast with the gun, but accidentally shoots herself.